Comfort engineered into the Field Guard is why it easily accepted by most dogs that try it.

 The instructions below show you how to make the 4 important, yet simple, adjustments to the Field Guard.
 These adjustments will help you to create the most comfortable fit for your dog to so he can successfully and easily adapt to the Field Guard.

 Putting on the Field Guard

-- Cinch the elastic Field Guard opening to about the size of your dog's neck.
+- Before putting the Field Guard on your dog, cinch the elastic opening to about the size of your dog's upper neck.